 If you are planting bare root trees this January, you may need to provide tree supports for the first year or two.

 Structural support, or anchor staking, prevents the root ball from moving while the new roots are established.
 Tree supports hold the young tree by tying it to 2-4 posts with straps.
 Do not use rope, wire, or hose segments, as these put too much pressure on a narrow area, risking bark damage.
 Straps spread the pressure out over a wider area, keeping the bark healthy and intact.
-Since your tree will being growing, be sure to keep the strap around the trunk loose.
+Since your tree will be growing, be sure to keep the strap around the trunk loose.

 Damage caused by tree supports